Nevysha/Cozy-Nest/PATCHNOTE.md

 - SD.Next (Vlad's fork) from commit `beff89ba`
 - Will work best on latest version of both as I'm only testing on latest version.

+## Minor changes & fixes in 2.1.6

+- [x]  Some settings were not saved properly

 ## Minor changes & fixes in 2.1.5

 - [x]  Font color settings added (and auto calculate subdued color)